AmalSunny992/51-Days-DevOps-Learning/README.md

-# DevOps-Challenges (incomplete...In progress)
+# DevOps-Challenges (In progress)

-Welcome to the 49 Days DevOps Challenge repository!
+Welcome to the 51 Days DevOps Challenge repository!
 This repository is designed to help learn and practice DevOps concepts through hands-on exercises, examples, and tutorials.

 ## Table of Contents